openharmony/developtools_hapsigner/README.md

      verify-profile: Verify the provisioning profile signature.
            ├── -inFile       # Signed provisioning profile, in p7b format.
 It is mandatory.
-           ├── -outFil       # Verification result file (including the verification result and profile content), in json format.
+           ├── -outFile       # Verification result file (including the verification result and profile content), in json format.
 It is optional.
 The file is output to the console if this parameter is not specified.

 9.Sign a HAP.

      sign-app: Sign a HAP
           ├── -mode          # Signing mode, which can be localSign, remoteSign, or remoteResign.
 It is mandatory.
           ├── -keyAlias      # Key alias.
 It is mandatory.
-          ├──-keyPwd         # Key password.
+          ├── -keyPwd         # Key password.
 It is optional.
-          ├── -appCertFile   # Application signing certificate (certificate chain, in the application signing certificate, subordinate CA certificate, and root certificate order).
+          ├── -appCertFile   # Application signing certificate (certificate chain, in the end-entity certificate, intermediate CA certificate, and root certificate order).
 It is mandatory.
           ├── -profileFile   # Name of the signed provisioning profile.
 The profile is in p7b format if profileSigned is 1 and in json format if profileSigned is 0.
 It is mandatory.
           ├── -profileSigned # Whether the profile is signed.
 The value 1 means signed, and value 0 means unsigned.
 The default value is 1.
 It is optional.
           ├── -inForm        # Raw file, in .zip (default) or .bin format.
 It is optional.